marius00/iagd/README.md

 ## Issues running this project?

+## Dependencies missing
+This project uses Nuget for external dependencies.
+To reinstall these, simply run `Update-Package -reinstall` in the package manager console.

 Error    CS0246    The type or namespace name 'AutoUpdaterDotNET' could not be found (are you missing a using directive or an assembly reference?)
 IAGrim    X:\Y\Z\iagd\IAGrim\UI\MainWindow.cs    13    Active

 This means you're missing the AutoUpdater.NET.dll file that IA uses for automatic updates.